 Heuristic: Serving to indicate or point out; stimulating interest as a means of furthering investigation.
 Encouraging a person to learn, discover, understand, or solve problems on his or her own by experimenting and evaluating possible answers or solutions or by trial and error.

 I always encourage my students to pay more attention to their own body feeling rather than thinking about things too much.
 As soon as people start thinking they start to forgo their whole-body experience.
 I want students to learn how to learn from their own felt experience of their training rather than trying to remember things.
-It is because many peoples’ felt experience, their sensory perception and proprioception are so limited that the mind takes over to fill in the gaps.
-That’s one of the reasons why people crave details, in-depth theory and spiritual mystery rather than relying on their own practise and experience.
+It is because many peoples’ felt experience, their sensory perception and proprioception, are so limited that the mind takes over to fill in the gaps.
+That’s one of the reasons why people crave details, in-depth theory and spiritual mystery rather than relying on their own down to earth practise and experience.
 Since we are so used to being spoon fed information from external sources it can be quite a big step to become more self-reliant.
 Training Taiji basics for body cohesion gives you all the tools you need.
 But don’t take my word for it, try it for yourself.

 Sam teaches full-time in West Sussex: www.sussextaichi.co.uk